arbory/translation/readme.md

 - The namespace is either '*' for your application translation files, or 'package' for vendor translation files.
 - The group variable is the path to the translation file you wish to clear.

-For example, say we have the following file in our resources/lang directory: en/auth.php, en/auth/login.php and en/vendor/waavi/login.php.
+For example, say we have the following file in our lang directory: en/auth.php, en/auth/login.php and en/vendor/waavi/login.php.
 To clear the cache entries for each of them you would call:
 ```php
     \TranslationCache::flush('en', 'auth', '*');
     \TranslationCache::flush('en', 'auth/login', '*');